Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/?ddownload=111).
 Here we briefly describe the main steps involved.

+## Why to check out the code using version control tools
+Atlantis is available for multiple operating systems.
+By using version control tools (such as SVN) the users are guaranteed to get the correct formatting (i.e. line endings) of the files for their operating system.
+Further, the version control tools allow users to check out specific versions of the code, which ensures better replicability of results (please always put the version of the code used in your publications).
+The tools also contain details about changes between versions, which makes code development more transparent, because all users can track the changes.
+Finally, as new updates and bug fixes are released the version control tools provide an easy way to update the code, because users don’t need to download the entire code but just update the libraries.

 ## Why to compile the code yourself

 Atlantis is a complex modelling package that is based on a large number of processes,